How to Report a Suspicious or Phishing Email

 Summary

-1. With the suspicious email open in Outlook, make certain that you are on the Message tab.
+1. Open the suspicious email in Outlook and make sure you're on the Message tab.

 Additional Resources